MaxiDonkey/DelphiHuggingFace/README.md

 <br/>

-1. We will use the 'TWeatherReportFunction' plugin defined in the `HuggingFace.Functions.Example` unit.
+1. We will use the `TWeatherReportFunction` plugin defined in the `HuggingFace.Functions.Example` unit.

 ```Delphi
   var Weather: IFunctionCore := TWeatherReportFunction.Create;